Kinematics of the Milky way from the statistical analysis of the Gaia Data Release 3: Introduction

-The main goal of the present study is to analyze the kinematic map of the MW in the spatial domain where the necessary data are obtained with sufficient precision.
-We show that this map can be well approximated in the Galactocentric reference frame by a triple (symmetric and asymmetric) Gaussian distribution, which depends on distance from the galactic plane and is defined by five free parameters determined from the data.
-In Sec. \ref{methodology} describes our methodology.
-First, we define transformation relations between galactic and Galactocentric reference systems.
-In the former system the Gaia data are obtained and presented, the latter is suitable for simulation.
-Then the definition of the simulation model follows.
-In the last part of this section, we define the format of data sectors with additional cuts that will be used for the analysis.
-In Sec. \ref{results} we present obtained results involving velocity distributions in different sectors of the galactic reference frame.
-Analysis of these distributions gives results on the local and orbital velocity of the Sun, different representations of the rotation curve (RC), and finally on the tuning of all free parameters of the simulation model.
-Then a comparison of the simulation with all relevant distributions follows.
-Obtained results and the agreement with the simulation model are discussed in more detail in Sec. \ref{discussion}.
-The comparison of obtained results with other available data is a part of the discussion.
+In Section~\ref{methodology}, we describe our methodology and define the basic concepts and quantities we will work with.
+First, we define transformation relations between galactic and Galactocentric reference frames.
+The first system is used to acquire and present Gaia data, while the second is suitable for simulation and data interpretation.
+Then, the definition of the axisymmetric Monte Carlo model in the Galactocentric reference frame follows.
+The model is based on a triple (partially asymmetric) Gaussian distribution, which depends on the distance from the galactic plane and is defined by six free parameters.
+Next, we define the sky sectors to be analysed and the cuts for selecting accurate data.
+In Section~\ref{results}, we present our methods together with the results obtained from velocity distributions in the different sectors of the sky.
+Analyses of these distributions provide precise results concerning the local and orbital velocity of the Sun (Section~\ref{lovesu}), the different RC representations (\mbox{Section~\ref{velcur}}), and the setting of the free parameters of the simulation model (Section~\ref{colmot}).
+This is followed by a comparison of the simulation with all relevant distributions (\mbox{Section~\ref{cosida}}).
+The obtained results and their agreement with the simulation model are discussed in more detail in Section~\ref{discussion}.
+The discussion includes a comparison of the results obtained with other available data.